niksilver/elm-explained/types/ParameterisedTypes.md

 featherWeighed = Weighed feather 8.5 "g"
 ```

-We can do it without the interim values, too.
-But in this case
+We can do it without the interim values, too, but if so we
 have to use parentheses...

 ```elm